smuellerDD/leancrypto/linux_kernel/README.md

 `Kbuild.config` file contains a description of each option including its dependencies, if any.
 You MUST adhere to the specified dependencies as otherwise the compilation will fail due to missing symbols.

+### Example Configurations

+The following example configurations exist to highlight the possibilities and at the same time provide a template for continuing the exploration of options.
+To use these configurations, copy the mentioned file over `Kbuild.config`.

+* `Kbuild.config_ipsec_dmcrypt`: This configuration file provides only the algorithm required to support DM-Crypt and IPSec (symmetric algorithms, hashes, and a seeded DRNG).
+The configuration provides a FIPS-compliant mechanism by using an approved CTR-DRBG.